timurrrr/OpenSportsCar/README.md

 Cars that don't qualify for Tier 1 can qualify for Tier 2 if they provide at least half the minimal update rate required for Tier 1.

-Besides the connection options required for Tier 1, it's also acceptable to use more complicated T-style wiring harnesses, or to splice wiring going between non-safety ECUs.
+In addition to the connection options required for Tier 1, it's also acceptable to use more complicated T-style wiring harnesses, or to splice wiring going between non-safety ECUs.

 ### Tier 3